Clinical Medical Assistant

 About This Program

-Although the Medical Assistant Program is challenging, it’s interactive and fun.
-The Program consists of 220 hours of instruction and 80 hours at an externship, providing you with ample knowledge and training for you to hit the ground running, allowing you to add value as a medical assistant on day one.
-Here is a breakdown of the different courses you will take if you enroll in the Medical Assistant Course.
+Although the Clinical Medical Assistant Program is challenging, it’s interactive and fun.
+The Program consists of 220 hours of instruction and 80 hours at an externship, providing you with ample knowledge and training for you to hit the ground running, allowing you to add value as a clinical medical assistant on day one.
+Here is a breakdown of the different courses you will take if you enroll in the Clinical Medical Assistant Course.

 Course Titles